jeevams/Amazon-Project/README.md

 # Amazon-Project
-using spring boot
+Using spring boot,
-mysql for databases
+Mysql for databases,
 Handling Business Exception.